mattdesl/gl-basic-shader/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 Generates and compiles a basic shader with some common attributes and uniforms and a Model, View, Projection vertex transform.
+Also includes a [command-line interface](#cli)

 ```js
 var createShader = require('gl-basic-shader')